agstephens/RL-mkdocs/docs/unit2/lesson6/lesson6.md

 ## Your turn
-Now it is time to experiemnt further and interact with code in [worksheet6](../../workseets/worksheet6.ipynb).
+Now it is time to experiment further and interact with code in [worksheet6](../../workseets/worksheet6.ipynb).